Author: Hon Assoc Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2013.

 Other features depend on the cause of the hair shedding.

 Infections may interrupt hair growth in a localised area resulting in a single bald patch or several bald patches.
 Loose hairs can readily be extracted from the infected area, which may be swollen, boggy and crusted.
 Examples include:

 Alopecia develops within 2 to 4 weeks of chemotherapy.
 It affects most parts of the scalp, but other sites may be affected, such as eyebrows, armpits and genital area.

 Radiation to the scalp can result in anagen effluvium.
 Regrowth of hair may be incomplete or may not occur.

 The diagnosis is usually made by taking a careful history, particularly of recent medicines, and by examining the scalp and shed hair.

 In anagen effluvium, the end of the hair that comes from the scalp is tapered, narrowed, irregular, or broken off.
-Anagen hairs have long roots covered with the inner and outer root sheaths, and are pigmented.
-In contast telogen hair is a roundish bulb or club.
+Anagen hairs have long roots covered with the inner and outer root sheaths and are pigmented.
+In contrast, telogen hair is a roundish bulb or club.
 The follicular openings remain in both conditions.

 Scalp biopsy should reveal a normal anagen-to-telogen ratio of any persisting hairs in anagen effluvium due to chemotherapy.